Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Discrete Convolution Kernels

 To compute the activation value for a target point $\mathbf{x}_i$, we first identify the relevant weight values of its neighboring points $\mathbf{x}_j\in \mathcal{N}(\mathbf{x}_i)$.
 It is straightforward to associate $w_0$ to $\mathbf{x}_i$ for self-convolution.
 For the non-trivial cases, we first represent the neighboring points in terms of their spherical coordinates that are referenced using $\mathbf{x}_i$ as the origin.
 That is, for each $\mathbf{x}_j$ we compute $\mathcal T(\boldsymbol{\Delta}_{ji})\rightarrow \boldsymbol{\psi}_{ji}$, where $\mathcal T(.)$ defines the transformation from Cartesian to Spherical coordinates and $\boldsymbol{\Delta}_{ji}=\mathbf{x}_j-\mathbf{x}_i$.
 Supposing that the bins of the quantized sphere are respectively indexed by $k_\theta$, $k_\phi$ and $k_r$ along the azimuth, elevation and radial dimensions, the weight values associated with each spherical kernel bin can then be indexed as $\kappa = k_\theta + (k_\phi-1)\times n + (k_r-1)\times n\times p$, where $k_\theta \in \{1,\dots,n\},~k_\phi \in \{1,\dots,p\},~k_r \in \{1,\dots,q\}$.
 Using this indexing, we relate the relevant weight value to each $\boldsymbol{\psi}_{ji}$, and hence $\mathbf{x}_j$.
 In the $l^{\text{th}}$ network layer, the activation for the $i^{\text{th}}$ point in channel $c$ gets computed as:

 where $a^{l-1}_{jc}$ is the feature of a neighboring point from layer $l-1$, $w^l_{\kappa c}$ is the weight value, and $f(\cdot)$ is the non-linear activation function - ELU\cite{clevert2016fast} in our experiments.
-By applying the spherical convolution $\lambda$ times for each input channel, we produce $\lambda C_{in}$ output features for the target convolution point $\mathbf{x}_i$.
+By applying the spherical convolution $\lambda$ times for each input channel, we produce $\lambda C_{in}$ output features for the target convolution point $\mathbf{x}_i$. {We note that based on the geometry of points, different number of points may fall in different bins of our kernel.
+The distinctive influence of points resulting from this distribution encodes the local structure of data, which contributes towards learning discriminative features under the overall learning objective of our network.}

 To elaborate on the characteristics of the spherical convolution kernel, we denote the \emph{boundaries} along $\theta$, $\phi$ and $r$ dimensions of the kernel bins as follows: